plausible/docs/docs/funnel-analysis.md

 * Give your funnel a name in the "**Funnel name**" field

 * Define your funnel by adding a set of specific steps that you expect a visitor to take before a conversion, a purchase or a sign up.
 These steps consist of [pageviews goals](pageview-goals.md) and [custom events](custom-event-goals.md).
-You need to add a minimum of two steps to create a funnel
+You need to add a minimum of 2 steps and a maximum of 8 steps to create a funnel.

 <img alt="Define funnel" src={useBaseUrl('img/define-funnel.png')} />